AmeerArsala/vimcest/README.md

+# Vimcest

+Vim but inbred with regular text editing.
+This creates a beautiful harmony of old and new methods that also allow newcomers to have a smooth transition to vim.

+---
 #  No Vim Keybindings Mode

 Some, indeed many, may say this is counter-productive or even sacrilegious.
 But Vim is a lot more than just a keybinding paradigm; firstly it has one of the richest plugin ecosystems of any editor, but also it is a -if not *the* most- ubiquitous text editor that's been battle tested for over 25 years.
 There are more reasons to use it than merely its famous shortcut vocabulary.